z-w123/sc_ti_atlas_copy/README.md

 ## Installation and data

-Firstly, we use a combination of pip and singularity to manage the software environments.
+Firstly, we use Singularity for containerized software environments and pip for Python package installation.
 To install pip, follow the instructions on the [pip installation page](https://pip.pypa.io/en/stable/installation/).
 And to install singularity, follow the instructions on the [singularity installation page](https://sylabs.io/guides/3.0/user-guide/installation.html).

 Next, *git lfs is required* to download the large files in one of the submodules.
 To install git lfs, visit the [git lfs installation page](https://git-lfs.com/) and follow the instructions for your system.